 - loose or broken fillings

-- receding gums – where the gums contract (shrink) to expose softer, more sensitive parts of the tooth root
+- receding gums – where the gums shrink (contract) to expose softer, more sensitive parts of the tooth root

 - periapical abscess – a collection of pus at the end of the tooth caused by a bacterial infection

-There are a number of other conditions that can cause pain similar to toothache, even though the pulp is not affected.
+There are a number of other conditions that can cause pain similar to toothache, even though the pulp isn't affected.
 These include:

 - periodontal abscess – a collection of pus in the gums caused by a bacterial infection

 - sore or swollen gums around a tooth that's breaking through – for example, when your wisdom teeth start to come through

 - sinusitis – which sometimes causes pain around the upper jaw